Gabemmanuel0809/Javascript-Syntax-Practice/README.md

 3.)
 Company.js - Demonstrates the combination of Inheritance and Polymorphism</br>
 4.)
 Encapsulation.js - Demonstrates the basic usage of Encapsulation</br>
 5.)
 Paratrooper.js - Demonstrates the usage of Class Composition</br>
 6.)
-Galleon.js - Demonstrates the usage of Callback in a class</br>
+Galleon.js - Demonstrates the usage of a synchronous Callback in a class</br>
+7.)
+GearShift.js - Demonstrates the usage of Callback Asynchronously</br>